-4. Each player now builds his army choosing any Troop so that the total amount of Deployment Points do not exceed the agreed size of the battle.

-5. Each player now composes Units with the Troops he chose.
+- 4. Each player now builds his army choosing any Troop so that the total amount of Deployment - 5.
+Each player now composes Units with the Troops he chose.
 A Unit is a group of one or more Troops, with at least 1 Wound Point, that are issued orders as a whole on the Battlefield.
 The number of Troops in a Unit cannot exceed the lowest Formation Value shown on the Troops that compose the Unit.
+Note that all Traits on a Troop are conferred onto the Unit the Troop is a part of.
+For example: a Troop with the 'Fast' Trait gives his whole Unit this same trait.